Do you feel stretched thin, burnt out, wired, frazzled, emotionally overwhelmed or just plain exhausted from carrying so much for so long?

 Step 4: Book your first session

 If it feels like a good fit, we’ll arrange your first counselling session — either in person, by phone, or via telehealth, depending on your preference and needs.
 Then I’ll prepare your counselling service agreement for us to explore together in our first session.
-I’ll also send a copy to you, and—if you’d like—to a family member, your support coordinator or recovery coach and plan manager.
+I’ll also send a copy to you, and—if you’d like—to a family member, Guardian, your support coordinator or recovery coach and plan manager.

 Supporting individuals on their mental health journey is not just my profession — it’s deeply personal.
 I bring to this work my lived experience of navigating mental health challenges and healing from burnout and chronic health conditions, alongside professional training in complex trauma, grief and nervous system regulation.